Rock Hill Truck Accident Lawyer

-In addition to personal injury claims, our compassionate Rock Hill truck accident attorneys help families who have lost loved ones file wrongful death lawsuits in pursuit of the compensation they need to heal and get back on solid ground financially.
+In addition to truck accident claims, our compassionate attorneys help families who have lost loved ones file wrongful death lawsuits in pursuit of the compensation they need to heal and get back on solid ground financially.
 These claims may recover compensation for funeral and burial expenses in addition to damages listed above.

 Unique Aspects of a Truck Crash Claim

 Accident claims involving a tractor-trailer, semi, large dump truck, or another “big rig” are very different from car crashes.
 For example:

 - Passenger car occupants are much more likely than the truck driver to have been hurt or to suffer catastrophic injuries.
 This is due to the overwhelming size and weight advantage a truck has in a collision.

 - Interstate trucking is governed by numerous federal, state, and local laws and regulations, which a negligent driver, owner, or other worker can be held accountable for if violating them contributed to a wreck.